aPixelInSpace/F-a-maze-ing/README.md

 ## Examples

 ### SVG
-The SVG render can color the maze and show the path(s) between two zones that are the most distant :
+The SVG render can color the maze and show the path(s) between two zones :
 #### Polar
 * Circular